Statement of Purpose

 Each subject discipline has its own curriculum planning, which follows the same format for short-term and long-term planning.
 There are high expectations of subject knowledge from teachers, as well as up-to-date, quality assured planning, which makes learning effective for our students.

 All teachers are observed at least once per half-term, with a work scrutiny of students’ workbooks and planning files taking place.
-All planning promotes a cyclical and sequential structure, with a focus on helping to improve the working memory of our students.
+All planning promotes a cyclical and sequential structure, with a focus on helping to improve the working and long term memory of our students.
 The National Curriculum has been used to guide and inspire all subject planning.

-Operating as a collective staff body supports our focus on managing and minimising staff workload.
+Operating as a collective staff body supports our focus on managing and reducing staff workload.
 Sequencing of content, with ‘cross-curricular’ links being identified in long-term planning, enables knowledge acquisition to be extremely effective and sophisticated, as well as increasing students’ ability to synthesise and create more innovative connections with their learning.

 Assessment at Howard House School is wide ranging.
 When a student first joins, they are baseline assessed using an initial and diagnostic assessment in both English and Maths and through an Online Literacy Assessment, which produces a reading and spelling age.
 Each term, both assessments will be re-taken and tracked, which shows progression over time.

 Trust underpins the strong relationships that exist between staff and pupils.
 The good social skills modelled by staff permeate throughout the school.
 This helps pupils build their self-esteem and interact positively with others.